Ross Braude

 Ross Braude (born 18 January 2000) is a Canadian rugby union player, currently playing for the Toronto Arrows of Major League Rugby (MLR) and the Canadian national team.
 His preferred position is scrum-half.

 Professional career

 Braude signed for Major League Rugby side Toronto Arrows for the 2021 Major League Rugby season.
 Braude made his debut for Canada in the 2021 July rugby union tests.

+Braude joined the Sharks for the 2025–26 United Rugby Championship.